-The LABREN multidisciplinary laboratory, part of the Earth System Science Center (CCST), one of the coordinations of the National Institute for Space Research (INPE), carries out research and teaching activities in the field of meteorology applied to the energy sector, with emphasis on the relationship between energy and climate system, through the employment of satellite data, computer modeling activities and in situ observational data.
+The LABREN multidisciplinary laboratory, part of the Impacts, Adaptation and Vulnerability Division (DIIAV), one division of the National Institute for Space Research (INPE), carries out research and teaching activities in the field of meteorology applied to the energy sector, with emphasis on the relationship between energy and climate system, through the employment of satellite data, computer modeling activities and in situ observational data.

 Within the field activities, the LABREN installed and maintains the SONDA data collection network that comprises solarimetric stations measuring global solar incident radiation, diffuse, direct normal, PAR, illuminance, solar spectrophotometry and additional meteorological data, as well as wind towers 50 meters high equipped with anemometers and thermometers in two heights, 25 and 50 meters.
 The SONDA stations are located in the major climate macro-regions of Brazil.